rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-## What is the main outside layer of our tasks?
+## What is the primary outside layer of our tasks?
 [] *Fetch Products* from the API
-[] Build a *structure* with id, capitalized name and price [] Consume the data
+[] Build a *structure* with id, capitalized name, and price [] Consume the data

 ---

-## What is the main outside layer of our tasks?
+## What is the primary outside layer of our tasks?
 [] Fetch Products from the API
-[] Build a structure with id, capitalized name and price _**[1] Consume the data**_
+[] Build a structure with id, capitalized name, and price _**[1] Consume the data**_

 ---